ChristianQueinnec/CodeGradXenroll/README.md

 other persons.

 The `campaigns` field is an array of Campaign objects (see `codegradxlib`) the user belong to.
+A campaign corresponds to a set of exercises offered to a set of users for a given period of time.
 There should be at least one campaign, named `free` that proposes a set of exercises in various programming languages.

 Some requests return a partial user description record reduced to a very restricted set of fields.
 This is the case for requests that may